San Gabriel River Regional Monitoring Program

 Key Program Documents

 This portion of the program is designed to assess the dry weather ambient condition of streams in the watershed based on a probabilistic sampling design.
-Over 100 sites have been visited since 2008 and measured for biotic and riparian zone condition, water chemistry, toxicity and physical habitat condition.
+Over 150 sites have been visited since 2008 and measured for biotic and riparian zone condition, water chemistry and physical habitat condition.

 Some key findings:

 2. Riparian zone physical habitat conditions ranged from nearly pristine in the upper watershed to moderately to highly degraded in the channelized lower tributaries and mainstem, respectively, as measured by the California Rapid Assessment Method (CRAM).
-Similarly, physical habitat conditions as measured by SWAMP followed this same pattern.
+Similarly, physical habitat conditions as measured by the Index of Physical Habitat Integrity (IPI) followed this same pattern.

 3. Nutrients and metals were consistently lower at upper watershed sites compared to the lower tributaries and mainstem.
 Nutrients were greatest on the mainstem, while most metals were greatest in the lower tributaries.
 An exception to this was zinc which was much greater on the mainstem compared to the other sub-regions.